 Where to Start with Base Salary Plus Bonus

-As with both straight commission or commission-only and base salary plus commission structures, an organization needs to determine the ideal on-target earnings for a salesperson.
+As with both straight commission and base salary plus commission structures, an organization needs to determine the ideal on-target earnings for a salesperson.
 Variables such as industry, location, seniority, and how competitors pay their salespeople should be taken into account to come up with this number.

 Worth noting that many organizations, when first starting up, may begin with commissions and eventually mature to the point where a bonus plan makes more sense.
 This is because a bonus plan generally fosters more teamwork whereas commissions rewards independent and high-performing salespeople.

 - Balances Risk: When an organization offers incentive pay but has the ability to predetermine what that pay will amount to regardless of how much revenue earned, it allows the finance department to plan out that budget more accurately.
 It lowers the financial risk for the company while still providing a performance-based incentive.